dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     language.
 There are examples of languages that are coded for more than one value, usually with extra information on proportions.

-Good to know: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society*.
+Good to know 1: for the CLDF-dataset of D-PLACE (v1 and v2), the LanguageTable contains a row per *society* - not per language.
 There is a column for the Glottocode of the language associated with that society.

+Good to know 2: in the formal CLDF-ontology, "tables" are called "components".

 #### Columns in tables